Research | Our Q3 report details what's new in the world of ransomware.

 Thank you @CyberLowdown for the photo, we appreciate the OPSEC

 One of my key takeaways from all of our OSINT work is that whether you’re an organization or an individual, you must monitor GitHub and its peers.
 GitHub is the new Pastebin when it comes to open-source data leakage.
-Even just as part of a day’s work, Digital Shadows’ analyst team finds a variety of things on code-sharing repositories that probably shouldn’t be there to begin with.
+Even just as part of a day’s work, Digital Shadows (now ReliaQuest)’ analyst team finds a variety of things on code-sharing repositories that probably shouldn’t be there to begin with.
 Private AWS keys are just the beginning: We’ve seen full financial data, sensitive healthcare information, authentication tokens, and even confidential documents.
 All either directly hosted in the repository or linked within it.
 Attackers are continually scanning for valuable data like this, using tools not dissimilar to the ones we highlighted in the workshop.
 Moral of the story?
 Stay one step ahead of the bad guys, because if it’s out there, chances are they’ll be able to find it.

 And finally, to wrap things up, here is a shot of our BSidesDFW crew taking a coffee break: @aguirakhoo @sudosu_kacey @maxdose_ and yours truly:

 Here’s a full list of tools and resources:

 BSidesDFW OSINT GitHub: https://github.com/digitalshadows/virtualwhale-osint-ctf

 To keep up to date with more of our team’s latest blogs, podcasts, and more, make sure to subscribe to our threat intelligence email alerts below.